 The Frantoi Cutrera bottle shows both; harvest (B: 17/18) and best before date (A: 31/12/2019).

-Certification – if buying oils from Europe, look for PDO and PGI certification.
-In Italy, PDO is labeled as DOP (see the bottle) – this means that specific protocols are overseen by a quality control committee.
+if buying oils from Europe, look for PDO and PGI certification.
+In Italy, PDO is labeled as DOP (see the bottle).
+This means that specific protocols are overseen by a quality control committee.
 In California, the COOC (California Olive Oil Council) exercises rigid standards as well.

-Organic (not that meaningful here) – to my big surprise it’s not a guarantee of quality.
-It just means the fruit was grown organically but it does not tell us other quality-impacting details such as: When the olives were picked (Sebastiano explained in the video that less ripe olives generate a lower yield but are higher in polyphenols), the time from tree-to-pressing, heat used during mastication, what else has been added to the oil – are just some of the factors that “organic” label does not guarantee.
+To my big surprise it’s not a guarantee of quality.
+It just means the fruit was grown organically but it does not tell us other quality-impacting details such as: when the olives were picked (Sebastiano explained in the video that less ripe olives generate a lower yield but are higher in polyphenols); the time from tree-to-pressing; heat used during mastication; and what has been added to the oil.
+These are just some of the factors that an “organic” label does not guarantee.

-Meaningless descriptors – Words that don’t mean anything and are used as marketing gimmicks are “Olive Oil”,“Light” Oil, “Made in Italy”, “Freshly Pressed”, “Bottled in Italy.”
-Also, pay attention to your own unconscious bias – just because a label shows enchanting rolling hills of a Tuscan estate, it does not mean the product is legit.
+Words that don’t mean anything and are used as marketing gimmicks are “Olive Oil”,“Light” Oil, “Made in Italy”, “Freshly Pressed”, and “Bottled in Italy.”
+Also, pay attention to your own unconscious bias.
+Just because a label shows enchanting rolling hills of a Tuscan estate, it does not mean the product is legit.

 Pick a dark bottle.
 Olive oil gets oxidized quickly with the oxygen that is left in a half-empty bottle.
 Light penetration speeds up that process.